 Requirement of local authorities to: Assessment Evidence Significant Issues Areas for Improvement Lead Recognising that risk management is an integral part of all activities and must be considered in all aspects of decision making Good.
 Risk Management system in place with regular monitoring at Manager/HoS level and SLT and Audit Committee.
 New cross-service and role Risk Management Group established to monitor risk.
-Policy timetabled for review Summer 2022.
+Risk Management Policy updated and adopted by Audit Committee January 2023.
 None.
 None.
-Implementing robust and integrated risk management arrangements and ensuring that they are working effectively Good.
+2. Implementing robust and integrated risk management arrangements and ensuring that they are working effectively Good.
 Risk management policy formally approved and adopted.
-Due for review Summer 2022.
-Existing action in place via Strategic Risk Register to produce a Health and Safety Action Plan.
 None.
 None.

-Ensuring that responsibilities for managing individual risks are clearly allocated Good.
-Risk Management system in place with regular monitoring.
+Health and Safety Action Plan in place.
+Ensuring that responsibilities for managing individual risks are clearly allocated Risk Management system in place with regular monitoring.
+Changes made in 2022 so that each risk has an owner responsible (rather than collective SLT).
 None.
-Recent changes mean each risk has an owner responsible (rather than collect SLT).